ida-que/First_Autotest/README.md

 - _folders for keeping local repos (I used `mkdir` Bash command to create those in terminal)_

 ## STEPS
-#### 1. Create a local repository _First_Autotest_.
+#### 1. Create a local repository _GIT_init_.
-To make a local repo, I just use `git init` command while being in the directory I have my autotest.
+To make a local repo, I just use `git init` command while being in the directory where I have one file - my first autotest.
 ```
 $ git init
 Initialized empty Git repository in D:/career/My courses/QA/GIT/First_Autotest/.git/